Afraid To Let Go

 and forgave myself, simultaneously.

-I looked into her eyes for the last time,
+I looked upon her for the last time;

 made my peace with God,